 You can find a private counsellor through the It's Good to Talk website.

-Northpoint Wellbeing - offer a range of services including weekly group therapy sessions, Early Start Counselling for parents or carers of children under five years old and Mondays@Northpoint - a free emotional wellbeing service for women who have been sexually abused in childhood.
-The service can offer you time with an experienced therapist in a confidential space.
-Appointments are on Mondays from February 2019.
-Email firstname.lastname@example.org now to secure a place.
+Northpoint Wellbeing - offer a range of services including weekly group therapy sessions, Early Start Counselling for parents or carers of children under five years old, Thursdays@Northpoint - a free emotional wellbeing service for men over 18 who have been sexually abused in childhood, and Mondays@Northpoint - a free emotional wellbeing service for women who have been sexually abused in childhood.
+Mondays@Northpoint is currently unable to accept more referrals or self-referrals, but will be open to new referrals again in 2020.

 Leeds Mind Counselling - low cost counselling for people experiencing difficulties with their mental health.